Olave Baden-Powell, Baroness Baden-Powell: Adult life

-Marriage and children
+Marriage and Children

 Baden-Powell with her husband and their three children in 1917.

-In January 1912, Olave met Second Boer War hero and founder of the Scouts, Robert Baden-Powell, on an ocean liner (RMSP Arcadian) on the way via the Caribbean to New York City to start a lecture tour.
+In January 1912, Olave met Second Boer War British general and founder of the Scouts, Robert Baden-Powell, on an ocean liner (RMSP Arcadian) on a cruise to the Caribbean.
+He was on his way to New York City to start a round-the-world lecture tour.
 She was 23, and he was 55, and they shared a birthday.
-They became engaged in September of the same year, causing a media sensation.
+They became engaged on his return to England in September of the same year, causing a media sensation.
 They married on 30 October 1912 in a private ceremony in St. Peter's Church, Parkstone, her parish church.
-Apart from the clergy, the only other people present were his brother and sister and Robert Kekewich, a close friend of his, her mother and brother, her brother-in-law, and Sie Bower, a close friend of hers.
+Apart from the clergy, the only other people present were Robert's brother, sister, and Robert Kekewich, a close friend of his and Best Man, as well as Olave's mother, and brother, her brother-in-law, and Sie Bower, a close friend of hers, who had introduced them on that cruise.

-The Scouts and Guides of England each donated a penny to buy the Baden-Powells a wedding gift of a car (not the Rolls-Royce called "Jam-Roll" that was presented to them in 1929).
-Olave's father helped financially with the purchase of Pax Hill near Bentley, Hampshire, as a family home where she lived with her husband from 29 January 1919 until 25 October 1938.
+The Scouts and Guides of England each donated a penny to buy the Baden-Powell couple a wedding gift of a car (not the Rolls-Royce called "Jam-Roll" that was presented to them in 1929).
+Olave's father helped financially with the purchase on Armistice Day 1918 of Pax Hill (hence the name they gave it) near Bentley, Hampshire, as a family home where she lived with her husband from 29 January 1919 until 25 October 1938.

 The Baden-Powells had three children—a son and two daughters (who took the courtesy titles of Honourable in 1929).
 The son later succeeded his father as the 2nd Lord Baden-Powell upon his father's death in 1941):